17th season at utah state

 Duryea played basketball at Denton (Texas) High School and Texas Pan-American before transferring to North Texas.
 At UNT, Duryea was a co-captain in 1988 for one of only three teams in school history to advance to the NCAA Tournament.

 He was born in Medicine Lodge, Kan., on Nov.
 16, 1964.
-He and his wife Angie have 15-year old twins, Tanner (son) and Taylor (daughter) and an eight-year old daughter (Kaylee).
+He and his wife Angie have 19-year old twins, Tanner (son) and Taylor (daughter) and a 12-year old daughter (Kaylee).
+Tanner is a freshman lacrosse player at Westminster (Utah), while Taylor is a freshman volleyball player at Dixie State (Utah).

-Tarvish Felton is entering his sixth season as an assistant coach at Utah State University.
+Tarvish Felton is entering his seventh season as an assistant coach at Utah State.
 Felton joined the staff in June, 2008 and his primary emphasis is on rebounding, recruiting, academics, opposing team scouts, game preparation and player development.

-In 2012-13, USU led the WAC and ranked third in the NCAA in rebounding margin (+9.1), while also leading the conference in rebounding defense (28.4 rpg).
-Individually, junior center Jarred Shaw was third in the league and 71st in the nation in rebounding (8.4 rpg).
+In 2012-13, USU led the Western Athletic Conference and ranked third in the NCAA in rebounding margin (+9.1), while also leading the conference in rebounding defense (28.4 rpg).

 Prior to joining the Utah State staff, Felton spent the 2007-08 season as an assistant at Sacramento State.
 In all, Felton brought nine years of coaching experience with him to Utah State and had coached 11 players who earned all-conference honors.